Events in or sponsored by the Law School ordinarily will have some or all of the following as overarching purposes:

 - Persons proposed to be responsible for the event and its success

-The request for approval shall be submitted to the Assistant to the Dean; the Event Executive Committee will take prompt action to approve or disapprove the event.
+The request for approval shall be submitted to the Associate Director for Academic Services; the Event Executive Committee will take prompt action to approve or disapprove the event.
 If the Committee approves an event, it shall designate an individual to be responsible for the event and its success.
 The Committee will also determine what publicity, if any, is appropriate for the event.